-Biden's US$1.9 trillion COVID-19 bill wins final approval in House
+Biden's US$1.9 trillion COVID-19 Bill wins final approval in House

 POPULAR SUPPORT

-Although many Republicans supported coronavirus relief under former President Donald Trump's administration, no Republican lawmaker voted for the bill in the House or Senate, although polls have shown it is popular with voters, even Republicans.
+Although many Republicans supported coronavirus relief under former President Donald Trump's administration, no Republican lawmaker voted for the Bill in the House or Senate.

-According to a Reuters/Ipsos national opinion poll, conducted Mar 8-9, 70 per cent of Americans support the plan, including a majority of Democrats and Republicans.
+But the Bill is popular with the public.
+A Reuters/Ipsos national opinion poll, conducted Mar 8-9, showed that 70 per cent of Americans support the plan, including majorities of Democrats and Republicans.
 Among Republicans, five out of 10 say they support the plan, while nine out of 10 Democrats supported it.

+"Borrowing and spending hundreds of billions more in excess of meeting the most urgent needs poses a risk to both our economic recovery and the priorities I would like to work with the Biden administration to achieve," Golden said.

+READ: Alaska opens COVID-19 vaccine resident age 16 and up as more US states reopen

-Democrats hold a narrow 221-211 majority in the House and, without Republican support, could afford to lose the votes of only a few of their members.
-Some Democratic lawmakers in the House had criticised the changes in the bill made by the Senate.]
+Democrats hold a narrow 221-211 majority in the House and, without Republican support, could afford to lose few Democratic votes.]

-The Senate had removed a US$15 per hour federal minimum wage increase by 2025; tightened the eligibility for US$1,400 direct payments, capping them at those earning below US$80,000, cut the unemployment insurance payment to US$300 per week from the House's US$400, and targeted some of the state and local government aid to smaller communities.
+The version passed by the Senate in an marathon weekend session had removed a US$15-per-hour federal minimum wage increase by 2025; tightened the eligibility for US$1,400 direct payments, capping them at those earning below US$80,000, cut the unemployment insurance payment to US$300 per week from the House's US$400, and targeted some of the state and local government aid to smaller communities.

+States that voted for Trump in the November election are due to get a larger amount of education and child-care aid per resident than those that backed Biden, according to estimates from two congressional committees.

+Residents of Republican-leaning states, which tend to have lower household incomes, also are likely to get larger stimulus checks and tax breaks as well, according to an independent research group.

-The massive spending push is seen as a major driver, coupled with a quickening pace of COVID-19 inoculations and a slowing infection rate, in a rapidly brightening outlook for the nation's economy.
+The massive spending push is seen as a major driver, coupled with a quickening pace of COVID-19 vaccinations and a slowing infection rate, in a rapidly brightening outlook for the nation's economy.

 While fiscal conservatives bridled at the US$1.9 trillion cost of the COVID-19 bill, it could be possible to get Republican buy-in on immigration and climate change legislation in the Senate, said Paul Sracic, a political science professor at Youngstown State University.